Scientists Took Swabs of Toothbrushes and Were Shocked by the Hundreds of Viruses They Found

 Hello!

-Scientists found more than 600 distinct viruses after swabbing peoples' toothbrushes and shower heads — but thankfully, the vast majority of them are more helpful than harmful.
+Scientists found more than 600 distinct viruses after swabbing people's toothbrushes and shower heads — but thankfully, the vast majority of them are more helpful than harmful.

-Northwestern microbiologist Erica Hartmann, lead author of a new study published this week in Frontiers in Microbiomes, told Gizmodo that she was equal parts shocked and fascinated when discovering that these everyday objects were teeming with bacteria-eating viruses known as bacteriophages.
+In 2026, Northwestern microbiologist Erica Hartmann, lead author of a new study published this week in Frontiers in Microbiomes, told Gizmodo that she was equal parts shocked and fascinated when discovering that these everyday objects were teeming with bacteria-eating viruses known as bacteriophages.

-"There is so much about the world around us that we don’t understand — including the things that may seem familiar," explained, she said.
+"There is so much about the world around us that we don’t understand — including the things that may seem familiar," she explained.
 "We started out looking at things like toothbrushes and showerheads because they are important sources of microbes that we’re exposed to, but we don’t know which microbes they carry or what factors influence them."

 "Toothbrushes and showerheads harbor phage that are unlike anything we’ve seen before," the microbiologist said.
 "Not only did we find different phage on toothbrushes and showerheads, we found different phage on each toothbrush and each showerhead."

 Phages have in recent years been studied and used as treatments for bacterial infections, especially those that have mutated to resist antibiotics.
 While Hartmann insists these findings are captivating on their own merit, knowing that they may be used in medical treatments makes them that much more useful.
+The unique genetic makeup of these newly identified phages could provide fresh templates for next-generation therapies.

 "It could be," she said, "that the next great antibiotic will be based on something that grew on your toothbrush."